aicpslab/certnet-control-sim-main/README.md

 - **Solvers/Libraries used in the experiments:** MOSEK, YALMIP, MPT3
 - **Compiled evaluators:** Windows 64-bit MEX files (`*.mexw64`)

 The included MEX files are Windows 64-bit binaries.
-On non-Windows platforms, these binaries will not run directly without recompilation or a MATLAB fallback implementation.
+On non-Windows platforms, these binaries require recompilation or a MATLAB fallback implementation.

 MOSEK requires a valid license if the scripts call solver-dependent baseline or projection routines.